demisto/content/Packs/CybleEventsV2/Playbooks/playbook-Cyble_Vision_Alert_V2_README.md

-Playbook for Cyble Vision Alert V2.
+# Cyble Vision Playbook

+This is a playbook which will handle the alerts coming from the Cyble Events service

 ## Dependencies